Steve Pence: Current career

 In February 2008, Pence retired as a colonel from the United States Army Reserve, where he served as a military judge in the JAG Corps.
 He was awarded the Legion of Merit for his service.
 In April 2008, Pence was as one of the initial 38 inductees into the Doss High School Hall of Fame.

 Pence now practices law in Louisville, Kentucky.

+Pence served as Rick Pitino's attorney during the 2017–18 NCAA Division I men's basketball corruption scandal and Pitino's subsequent ouster from the University of Louisville and lawsuit against Adidas.

 In March 2018, Pence settled a complaint with the U.S. Securities and Exchange Commission.
 The commission alleged Pence misled auditors in relation to his interaction with convicted felon Wilbur Anthony Huff and his role as chairman of General Employment Enterprises, Inc. Pence denied any wrongdoing.

 Personal

 Pence is married to the former Ruth Ann Cox, a practicing attorney in Louisville, Kentucky.
 Pence has five children: Eileen Pence, Peter Pence, Kay Pence, Joseph Pence and Paige Pence.
-Peter served as a first lieutenant in the US Army as a military police officer, and Paige is currently a cadet at Auburn University and will be commissioned as a second lieutenant in May 2020.